 While some recruiters only accept online application forms, many require a CV and Cover Letter, or a CV alongside your online application.
-It’s great to have an up-to-date CV, not only to remind yourself of all the great things you’ve done, but also so you can quickly tailor it for any one-off jobs you spot.
+It’s great to have an up-to-date CV, not only to remind yourself of all the skills and experience you’ve built up, but also so you can quickly tailor it for any one-off jobs you spot.
 Check out our CV guide for handy hints and templates, and update your LinkedIn profile while you’re at it.
 You can also learn more online about structuring and tailoring your CV, or pop into the Careers Service for one-to-one applications and CV advice.

 Volunteering is a great way to develop essential skills that employers are looking for (from project management to team work and communication), as well as enabling you to do good and meet new people.
+And more importantly people are still able to volunteer at the moment.
 You can dedicate an hour per week for the rest of the semester, or just give a day of your time via a one-off volunteering opportunity.
-From education to environment, sports to oversears opportunities, there’s something for everyone.
-To find out more, why not pop along to Student Volunteer Week on campus from Monday 10 to Sunday 16 February.
+From education to environment, sports to oversees opportunities, there’s something for everyone.

 4. Talk to people